 Coordinated Service Model for Digital Collections

 The Penn Libraries create digital collections of unique materials important to research and teaching.
 To propose a digitization project at Penn Libraries, fill out a digital project form.
 The Digital Penn Team will assess the proposal and provide feedback.
 If the project is accepted, Digital Penn will work with the person who proposed the project and with other units in the library to get materials digitized and available.
-If you have questions, please contact Katie Rawson or Richard Griscom.
+If you have questions, please contact Richard Griscom.

 The Penn Libraries, in coordination with SAS Computing and the University Museum, seek to support scholarly projects that build, analyze and share collections of digital objects.
 Such projects require clearly articulated lines of responsibility with effective policy, programmatic and technical infrastructure coordination to ensure the long-term sustainability of digital collections.